-Contract deals on mobile phones are great.
-They mean you can get a top smartphone for a far, far more affordable price by paying it off over two years - and on some deals, you don't even have to pay anything upfront.
+Contract deals with nothing to pay upfront have much to recommend then.
+Not least because they allow you to get a top smartphone for a far, far more affordable price by paying it off over two years.

 Instead, the cost of the phone is spread out over the course of your contract.
 It's incorporated into your bill along with your monthly tariff on a SIM.